benjaminion/upgrading-ethereum-book/src/book.md

   - Deposit data messages incorporate `DOMAIN_DEPOSIT`
   - Validator voluntary exit messages incorporate `DOMAIN_VOLUNTARY_EXIT`
   - Sync committee signatures incorporate `DOMAIN_SYNC_COMMITTEE`
+  - BLS withdrawal credential change messages incorporate `DOMAIN_BLS_TO_EXECUTION_CHANGE`

-In each case, except for deposits, the fork version is [also incorporated](/part3/helper/accessors#get_domain) before signing.
-Deposits are valid across forks, but other messages are not.
-Note that this would allow validators to participate, if they wish, in two independent forks of the beacon chain without fear of being slashed.
+For most of these, the fork version is [also incorporated](/part3/helper/accessors#get_domain) before signing.
+This allows validators to participate, if they wish, in two independent forks of the beacon chain without fear of being slashed.

+However, the user-signed messages for deposits (`DOMAIN_DEPOSIT`) and for BLS withdrawal credential changes (`DOMAIN_BLS_TO_EXECUTION_CHANGE`) do not incorporate the fork version when signed.
+This makes them valid across all forks, which is a usability enhancement.

+Voluntary exit messages (`DOMAIN_VOLUNTARY_EXIT`) are a bit of an anomaly in that they are user signed but also incorporate the fork version, meaning that they expire after two upgrades (voluntary exit messages signed in Phase 0 or Altair are no longer valid in Capella).
+There is [some discussion](https://github.com/ethereum/consensus-specs/pull/3288) about making voluntary exits non-expiring in future.

 See the [BLS signatures](/part2/building_blocks/signatures) chapter for more information.